morsimha/ServerDBMonitor/README.md

 # ServerDBMonitor

 ServerDBMonitor is a Python application designed to initialize and run a server while ensuring that a required database is correctly located and operational.
-If the database is not accessible or if any errors occur during the server's runtime, the application will gracefully shut down and provide an error report.
+This server is waiting for connections on a specific port, making sure a secure and valid trasmitions are being done.

 This server communicates with a C++ client I wrote - https://github.com/morsimha/ClientDBMonitor